eclipse-che/che-docs/src/main/_docs/ide/ide-git-svn.md

 ## <a name="git-compare"></a> Reviewing changed files
 Git compare window is used to show files which was changed.
-This widget could be invoked from different places for different states, but the most frequently used way is to use `Git` -> `Compare` -> `<Select-to-what>` or use `Ctrl + Alt + d` shortcut to compare current state of code to the latest local commit.
+This widget could be invoked from different places for different states, but the most frequently used way is to use `Git` -> `Compare` -> `<Select-to-what>` from main menu or use `Ctrl + Alt + d` shortcut to compare current state of code to the latest local commit.
+Another way is to select an object in project tree and click `Git` -> `Select-to-what` from item's context menu.
+Note, this widget shows changed files in the selected object in project explorer.
+To see all changes select project folder.
 Note, if only one file was changed, diff window will be shown instead of compare window.

 ![git-compare-tree-view.png]({{base}}{{site.links["git-compare-tree-view.png"]}}){:style="width: auto"}